 Home of multi award-winning Australian Urox®

-In around 2000, a significant shift in the approach to male lower urinary symptoms (LUTS) occured as knowledge of LUTS expanded.
-In 2001, the International Continence Society categorized the term overactive bladder (OAB) to describe the increasingly more prevalent symptom picture of urinary urgency, with or without day frequency, night frequency and incontinence due to urgency, or not reaching the toilet in time.
+In 2001 the International Continence Society categorised the term 'overactive bladder' (OAB) to describe the increasingly more prevalent symptom picture for men of urinary urgency, with or without day frequency, night frequency and incontinence due to urgency, or not reaching the toilet in time.
+We already had the solution for OAB!

 The symptom of nocturia (getting out of bed at night for the toilet, the most bothersome symptom) may be due to the prostate but may equally be due to a bladder storage problem of overactive bladder (OAB).
 Symptoms of OAB also include increased urinary urgency, frequency and accidents if the toilet isn’t reached in time.